Bakuriani: Geography

 The region around Bakuriani is covered by coniferous forests (mainly made up of spruce).
 The resort lies 30 km from Borjomi and is located within the so-called Bakuriani Depression/caldera.
 The resort is connected with Borjomi by an electrified narrow-gauge railway.
 The present-day area of the town was built up by lava flows from the nearby Mukhera volcano.

 Winter sports

 Ski resort

 The ski area of the resort is split into two separate parts: Didveli and Kokhta/Kokhta-Mitarbi.
 Mount Kokhta provides a maximum skiable altitude of 2269 m, whereas the highest lift in Didveli reaches 2702 m.

 The first ski base was opened in 1932.
 From Bakuriani to Kokhtagori Mountain (1.3 km) and Tskhratskaro Pass (3.5 km) there are ski lifts, ski tramps.
 There is artificial snowfall on Didveli skiing routes.

-Real Estate Demand

-The demand of real estate in bakurani has grown recently with many hotels and apartments are building the prices are going up too and its forecasted that the price might rise up in the coming years too.
+Bakuriani is a year-round resort area, with highly developed health tourism.
+Due to the high demand, the number of accommodation and catering facilities has been increasing.

 Sports competitions

 In March 2022, Bakuriani was the host city for slopestyle during the 2021–22 FIS Snowboard World Cup, taking place in Georgia for the first time.
+In 2023, the Georgian Ski Association organized there the 2023 FIS Freestyle and Snowboard World Championships.
+In the following years, the resort also hosted various FIS World Cup events in Mogul Skiing and Ski/Snowbard Cross specialities.